ongyx/teora-archive/README.md

 CGo is required, but cross-compiling from Linux to Windows works out of the box; specify the `windows` Make target to compile for 64-bit Windows.

+## Notes

+Teora uses the experimental [Bento] game engine, and therefore things may break at any time.

 ## Credits

 GeoEXE for creating Gwain Saga in the first place.